awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The Keystore persists branch keys in DynamoDb that wrap multiple data keys.
 This creates a hierarchy where a branch key wraps multiple data keys and facilitates caching.
 These branch keys are only generated using the [AWS KMS API GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html).

+By creating and persisting a data key to an accesbile medium, such as a DynamoDb table, distributed cryptographic agents can use a common, coordianted, data key as the root of a key hierarchy.

+This prevents distributed cryptographic agents from independently generating unique data keys that COULD BE coordinated, which leads to poor caching performance at decryption, as each unqiue encrypting agent had a unqiue data key.

 This Keystore interface defines operations that any implementation of its specification must support and implement.